How to calculate property management fees for rentals and multifamily

 - Review the contract for hidden costs: Look for clauses related to maintenance budgets, termination fees, or annual fee increases.
 For example, some companies limit fee hikes to 3%–5% annually, which can protect you from unexpected costs.

-Optimizing your fees doesn’t mean sacrificing quality; it’s about finding the right balance of cost and value.
+Optimizing your rental property management fees doesn’t mean sacrificing quality; it’s about finding the right balance of cost and value.
 By taking a strategic approach, you can reduce expenses while ensuring your property remains well-managed.
 Below are some practical strategies to help you save money without compromising on service quality.

 Negotiate with management companies